visioninhope/webwebchat/dev-help/_TODO.md

 ## NOW

+- GlobalAnthropic.svelte??
+- do I need NEW_IDB_KEY? remove if you could

+## TODOS

 - azureOpenAIApiEmbeddingsDeploymentName
 - add open router as llm provider

-## TODOS
+- export import local data
 - make chat title clickable to edit

 ## DONE

+✅ ChatManager.delete removed from chatListTreeviewStore and ChatItem.svelte. add it back ✅ IdbChatMessageHistory is removed from search chat, need to add it back, generateSearchIndex() is not working as expected
+✅ rm appStateStore
 ✅ add a close btn for sidebar on mobile

 ## LATER